pallets/flask/docs/upgrading.rst

 ===========================

 Flask itself is changing like any software is changing over time.
-Most of the changes are the nice kind, the kind where you don't have th change anything in your code to profit from a new release.
+Most of the changes are the nice kind, the kind where you don't have to change anything in your code to profit from a new release.

 However every once in a while there are changes that do require some